 Other favourites are sprinkling it on pasta, in dips, on potatoes, or tossed onto fried tofu.
 There are tons more though – what are your favourite ways to use up nooch?

-Find nutritional yeast at your nearest Blush Lane store!
+Find nutritional yeast at your nearest Blush Lane store or on SPUD.ca!